Marketing implications arising from the FSANZ review into sports foods

 FoodLegal can support you in staying up to date with the latest developments on the FSANZ review into sports foods.
 FoodLegal can also support you in achieving compliance by providing internal training, label assessments and advice on product formulation changes.

 This is general information rather than legal advice and is current as of 11 Sep 2023.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.